pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 pftop
 -----

--  Removed the “size” option from pftop as it had no effect, use the “bytes” option instead
+-  Removed the "size" option from pftop as it had no effect, use the "bytes" option instead
    `#7579 <https://redmine.pfsense.org/issues/7579>`__
 -  Removed the 'peak' and 'rate' views for pftop since they only work in interactive mode with cached data, not batch mode which is used by